yuexiaofeng/yuexiaofeng.github.io/_posts/2024-03-03-ai-notes-llm.md

 There are, of course, resistance forces among humanity.

 In a sense, AI, in this case, could it be the overlord that is destined to rule humanity perhaps decades (or years) from now?
 If so, how should we decide on our stances towards thy (we shouldn't probably take lord's name in vain..)?
-On the side of caution, I am probably leaning towards being a Survivor..
+On the side of caution, I am probably leaning towards being a Survivor (definitely not a Luddite)..

 ## Temet Nosce